WPWale/wp-yak/README.md

 ## Slim & Faster Deploys

 Instead of cloning and maintaining the whole repository on servers, WP Yak tries to only deploy the code without the scm data (or the `.git` directory, etc).
-Using [`git archive`](https://git-scm.com/docs/git-archive), WPDeploy is able to only copy the files at a  particular branch or tag, without the commit history:
+Using [`git archive`](https://git-scm.com/docs/git-archive), WP Yak is able to only copy the files at a  particular branch or tag, without the commit history:

 `git archive --remote=git@github.com:your-organisation-or-username/your-plugin.git`